-13. Follow up support
+13. Follow-up Support

 - 13.1.
 The progress of both the bully and the victim are monitored by their teachers.
 One-on-one sessions to discuss how they are progressing may be appropriate. - 13.2.
-If appropriate, follow-up correspondence is arranged with parents/carers after the incident. - 13.3.
-Pupils who have been bullied are supported in the following ways: - Being listened to
+If appropriate, follow-up correspondence is arranged with parents/carers after the incident.

+13.3.
+Pupils w ho have been bullied are supported i in the fo ollowing ways: Being listened l to

-- Having an immediate opportunity to meet with the Learning Mentor or a member of staff of their choice - Being reassured - Being offered continued support - Being offered counselling, where appropriate - 13.4.
-Pupils who have bullied others are supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents/carers - 13.5.
+Having an immediate opportunity to meet with the Learning Mentor or a

+member of staff of their choice

+Being reassured

+Being offered continued support

+Being offered counselling, where appropriate

+13.4.
+Pupils who have bullied others are supported in the following ways:

+Receiving a consequence for their actions

+Being able to discuss what happened

+Being helped to reflect on why they became involved

+Being helped to understand what they did wrong and why they need to

+change their behaviour

+П Appropriate assistance from parents/carers

+rippropriate assistance from parents, carers

+13.5.
 Pupils who have been bullied will be assessed on a case-by-case basis and the designated safeguarding lead will, if necessary, refer the victim of bullying to Child and Adolescent Mental Health Services.

-14. Bullying outside of school
+14. Bullying Outside of School